Statue of Tara: Discovery

 It has been alleged that this rare sculpture was stolen by the then British Governor, Sir Robert Brownrigg, from the last King of Kandy when the British annexed Kandy.
 He later donated it to the British Museum in the 1830s.
 This account differs from that put forward by the British Museum who believe that the statue was simply found in the early 1800s somewhere between Trincomalee and Batticaloa on the eastern coast of Sri Lanka and subsequently acquired by Sir Robert Brownrigg.
 Kandy came under British rule in March 1815 under the terms of the Kandyan Convention which was organised by Brownrigg.

 When the British Museum acquired the statue, in the 1830s, they were concerned that the large exposed breasts, narrow waist and curvaceous hips would be seen as too erotic for the public so it was kept out of sight for thirty years.
 The statue was only available for scholars to study even though it was never in doubt that the purpose of this statue had always been religious rather than to arouse.
 This scholarly study is strangely reminiscent of the statue's ancient status in Sri Lanka.
 It is thought that the statue would have only been seen in Sri Lanka by chosen priests and monks and it would not have been seen by the general population of Buddhists.
-The British Museum had a number of items that from 1830 were considered too erotic.
-By the 1860s this store of objects was labelled the Secretum.